CardioFocus, Inc.: CardioFocus Announces Publication of 1-Year ECLIPSE AF Clinical Trial Results

 "Performing remapping in this study was critical to optimizing the PFA waveform and procedural workflow," said Dr. Johan Vijgen, Division Chief of Electrophysiology at Jessa Hospital, Hasselt, Belgium, and Co-Investigator in the study.
 "The iterative process of assessing and improving the index ablation treatment strategy resulted in durable PVI and exceptional long-term arrhythmia survival rates."

 CardioFocus has leveraged the scientific foundation and successful patient outcomes of the ECLIPSE AF study in the ongoing trials for the large-area focal QuickShot Nav Catheter, and the OptiShot PFA Balloon Catheter a next-generation ultra-compliant PFA balloon for PVI.
 "We are committed to advancing the science of PFA in electrophysiology.
-We customize our proprietary pulsed electric field waveforms with each catheter system to deliver precise treatments to improve patient outcomes and we are thrilled with the excellent results in the ECLIPSE AF clinical study energy for safe and durable lesion creation," said Steve Ogilvie, Chief Executive Officer at CardioFocus.
+We customize our proprietary pulsed electric field waveforms with each catheter system to deliver precise treatments to improve patient outcomes and we are thrilled with the excellent results in the ECLIPSE AF clinical study," said Steve Ogilvie, Chief Executive Officer at CardioFocus.

 ECLIPSE AF (NCT# 04523545) was a multi-center, single-arm, prospective first-in-human study designed to evaluate the safety and performance of the Centauri System with commercial focal ablation catheters.
 A total of 82 patients were enrolled and treated in the study at 2 centers in the European Union.